Invisible Tricorns in Real Slices of Rational Maps: Invisible parabolic points and invisible hyperbolic components

 \begin{definition}[Visibility of Co-roots] Let $a$ be a parameter in $H$ or on a parabolic arc on $\partial H$.
 A dynamical co-root of $N_a$ on the boundary of $U_1$ is called \emph{visible} if it satisfies the equivalent conditions of Lemma \ref{visible}.
 Otherwise, it is called \emph{invisible}. \end{definition}

 Note that the topological structure of the Julia set remains unchanged throughout the union of $H$ and the parabolic arcs of $\partial H$.
-Therefore, $p_k(U_1)$ (for some $k\in\{1, 2, 3\}$) is visible in the dynamical plane of $N_{a_0}$ if and only if $p_k(U_1)$ is visible in the dynamical plane of $N_a$ for every $a$ in $H$ or on the parabolic arcs on $\partial H$.
-So the property of being visible does not depend on the choice of parameter in the closure of a given hyperbolic component.
-By Section \ref{tricorn_comp}, there are three parabolic arcs $\cC_1, \cC_2, \cC_3$ on $\partial H$ such that for any $a\in\cC_k$ (for $k\in\{1, 2, 3\}$), the self-conjugate simple parabolic cycle of $N_a$ is formed by the merger of the self-conjugate attracting cycle with the self-conjugate repelling cycle $\{p_k(U_i)\}_{i=1}^{2n}$.
+Therefore, $p_k(U_1)$ (for some $k\in\{1, 2, 3\}$) is visible in the dynamical plane of $N_{a_0}$ (where $a_0$ is the center of the tricorn component $H$) if and only if $p_k(U_1)$ is visible in the dynamical plane of $N_a$ for every $a$ in $H$ or on the parabolic arcs on $\partial H$.
+So the property of being visible does not depend on the choice of a parameter in the union of a given hyperbolic component and the parabolic arcs on its boundary.
+By Section \ref{Tricorn_comp}, there are three parabolic arcs $\cC_1, \cC_2, \cC_3$ on $\partial H$ such that for any $a\in\cC_k$ (for $k\in\{1, 2, 3\}$), the self-conjugate simple parabolic cycle of $N_a$ is formed by the merger of the self-conjugate attracting cycle with the self-conjugate repelling cycle $\{p_k(U_i)\}_{i=1}^{2n}$.
 In particular, for any $a\in\cC_k$, the characteristic parabolic point of $N_a$ is $p_k(U_1)$.
 We paraphrase this observation in the following lemma.

-\begin{lemma}[Visibility of Characteristic Parabolic Points] The dynamical co-root $p_k(U_1)$ is visible (respectively invisible) in the dynamical plane of $N_{a_0}$ if and only if the characteristic parabolic point of $N_a$ is visible (respectively invisible) for each $a\in \cC_k$. \end{lemma}
+\begin{lemma}[Visibility of Characteristic Parabolic Points] The dynamical co-root $p_k(U_1)$ is visible (respectively invisible) in the dynamical plane of $N_{a_0}$ (where $a_0$ is the center of the tricorn component $H$) if and only if the characteristic parabolic point of $N_a$ is visible (respectively invisible) for each $a\in \cC_k$. \end{lemma}

 In order to set up the platform where we can apply the perturbation techniques, we will now discuss some geometric properties of the repelling Ecalle cylinder at an invisible characteristic parabolic point $p_k(U_1)$ for the map $N_{a(h)}$ on $\cC_k$.
 In this case, $p_k(U_1)$ is on the boundary of each of the fixed basins $\mathcal{B}_1, \mathcal{B}_{-1}, \mathcal{B}_a, \mathcal{B}_{\bar{a}}$ (since the basin of attraction of an attracting fixed point is totally invariant, its boundary is the whole Julia set), but not on the boundary of any single component thereof.